JetBrains/inspection-plugin/README.md

 * inspection task is not executed on rerun (use `inspectionsClean inspectionsMain` to make it rerun)
 * plugin does not work yet with Ultimate IDEA versions, like ideaIU:2017.3
 * plugin does not work on Kotlin JS projects
-* plugin does not work on root module of multi-module project